alberto0723/DORM/README.md

       - Every subclass has a ``class`` and some properties: ``Constraint`` (which is a predicate over the attributes of the class).

 #### Semantics and constraints
+General:
+- The domain cannot be empty
+- All element names must be unique
+- The domain must be connected

 About classes:
 - Classes must have an identifier (unless they are in a generalization hierarchy).
-- Both class and attribute names must be unique.
+- Attributes belong only to one class.
+- The number of different values of an attribute must be less or equal than the cardinality of its class.
+- The number of different values of an identifier must coincide with the cardinality of its class.

 About associations:
 - Associations can only have two ends.
 - Ends must have unique names.

 About generalizations:
-- Generalization names must be unique.
+- Generalizations are acyclic.
 - A class can have at most a superclass.
 - The top of every generalization hierarchy must have an identifier.
 - Only the top of a generalization hierarchy can have identifier.